-- Is it Normal to Have Watery Discharge When Pregnant?
+- Is it Normal to Have a Watery Discharge During Pregnancy?

-- What Causes Clear, Watery or Jelly Like Discharge in Pregnant Women
+- What Causes Clear, Watery, or Jelly-like Discharge in Pregnancy?

 - When Does Watery Vaginal Discharge Indicate an Infection?

 - What If the Discharge Is Smelly or Changes Colour?

 - When Is the Discharge Heavy?